 - Loans to Central and State Governments; Local Government bodies

 What about stressed MSME accounts having borrowings up to Rs.
 25 Crore?

-In view of the continued need to support the viable MSME entities on account of the fallout of Covid19 the RBI has been decided to extend the scheme under the aforementioned circular whereby restructuring of the borrower account may now have to be implemented by 31st March 2021.
+In view of the continued need to support the viable MSME entities on account of the fallout of Covid19, the RBI has decided to extend the scheme under the aforementioned circular whereby restructuring of the borrower account may now have to be implemented by 31st March 2021.
 However, the following conditions should be met: